 Why Stay in Miramar, Havana, Cuba

-In Miramar you’ll find private clubs, incredible paladares for food and for those who want to dance, the Casa de la Music de Miramar is a great option.
+In Miramar you’ll find private clubs, and incredible paladares for food, and for those who want to dance, the Casa de la Music de Miramar is a great option.
 As this is embassy country, then you’ll find some of the standard hotels – here you’ll find hotels that have great sea views too, including

 - The Four Points by Sheraton Havana

-- The Melia Habana > check rates and availability here
+- The Melia Habana

 - The Memories Miramar